ZIYANGSONG2003/AI-Enhanced-WordPress-Development-Toolkit/Project Manager/Software Design/Back-end-design.md

   - Dynamic UI components for enhanced user interaction.

+## Data Flow

+1. The user interacts with the React frontend, submitting natural language queries.
+2. React sends these queries to the Flask backend via HTTP requests.
+3. Flask processes the requests, utilizing OpenAI's API for AI-driven operations.
+4. Gunicorn ensures these processes are managed efficiently across various server instances.
+5. Responses are sent back to the frontend to provide real-time feedback and actions to the user.
+6. WordPress is updated accordingly through the backend, reflecting changes on the user's site.
 ## In deployment, the working relationship between the Flask and Gunicorn is as follows:

 - Request Handling: In a production environment, Gunicorn acts as the HTTP server, receiving HTTP requests from clients (potentially through Nginx or other types of reverse proxies).